Hudson County NJ Temporary Restraining Order Lawyer

 It is important to note that the burden of proof when requesting a TRO is relatively low in New Jersey, meaning a person can make a variety of false claims regarding threats or abuse and reasonably expect to obtain a Temporary Restraining Order.
 Without the necessary evidence to substantiate these claims in a Final Restraining Order hearing, an experienced NJ restraining order attorney may be able to have the restraining order dismissed at trial.

-What does a Temporary Restraining Order (TRO) Include in NJ?
+What Protections Does A Temporary Restraining Order (TRO) Give in NJ?

 A Temporary Restraining Order may contain a variety of provisions, or “relief,” for the alleged victim of domestic violence.
 First and foremost, there can be no communication or contact by the defendant once the TRO is in place .
 If the defendant makes a communication while the TRO is pending, he or she will be charged with a separate offense for violation of a restraining order.
 This charge will still remain even if the restraining order is later dismissed at the FRO hearing.
 Some additional requirements that a Judge may include in a TRO include: the defendant must leave the home if it is shared with the plaintiff, the defendant must forfeit any firearms or weapons in their possession, and an emergency child custody modification may be placed in effect.
 The most important thing to remember is that violating any of the rules contained in the Temporary Restraining Order may lead to criminal charges for contempt.